-b A copy of a subtriangle of a.A variable of type psb_Tspmat_type.
+b A copy of a subtriangle of a.

 '''

 triu - Return the upper triangle

 '''

 Returns the upper triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1.